conductor-sdk/conductor-javascript/workers_sdk.md

 1. Workers are stateless and do not implement a workflow specific logic.
 2. Each worker executes a very specific task and produces well-defined output given specific inputs.
-3. Workers are meant to be idempotent (or should handle cases where the task that partially executed gets rescheduled due to timeouts etc.)
+3. Workers are meant to be idempotent (or should handle cases where the task that is partially executed gets rescheduled due to timeouts etc.)
 4. Workers do not implement the logic to handle retries etc, that is taken care by the Conductor server.

 ### Creating Task Workers